 Remember the Lonavala fudge shops?

 Even though everyone talks about the chikis at Lonavala, I was always fond of the fudges that they would sell.
 The variety would stun me.
 Every time we would go to Mumbai from Pune, we would pick up some chikis and fudge on the way back.
 So, over the years, I have recreated many of those fudges at home after we left Pune.
 And Diwali was a perfect occasion to make another fudge.
-I decided to go with ingredients which were at home and hence, chocolate almond fudge.
+I decided to go with ingredients that were at home and hence, chocolate almond fudge.
 Cook it a little further and they become chocolate almond burfi.

 Chocolate badam burfi is the easiest Diwali recipe